Gizmo83/Bamazon/README.md

  ![](images/customer3.JPG)

- * Step 4: If insufficient, it will prompt insufficent and ask the customer if they want to make another purchase
+ * Step 4: If insufficient, it will prompt insufficient and ask the customer if they want to make another purchase

  ![](images/customer6.JPG)